taoteh1221/Open_Crypto_Tracker/README.txt

 /path/to/php -q /home/username/path/to/website/this_app/cron.php

-Here is another example of a COMPLETE cron command that can be added by creating the following file (you'll need sudo/root permissions): /etc/cron.d/cryptocoin on a linux-based machine (to run every 20 minutes 24/7)...play it safe and add a newline after it as well if you install examples like these:
+Here is another example of a COMPLETE cron command that can be added by creating the following file (you'll need sudo/root permissions): /etc/cron.d/cryptocoin on a linux-based machine with systemd (to run every 20 minutes 24/7)...play it safe and add a newline after it as well if you install examples like these:

 */20 * * * * WEBSITE_USERNAME_GOES_HERE /usr/bin/php -q /var/www/html/cron.php > /dev/null 2>&1

-If your system DOES NOT have /etc/cron.d/ on it, then NEARLY the same format (minus the username) can be installed via the 'crontab -e' command (logged in as the user you want running the cron job):
+If your system DOES NOT have the directory /etc/cron.d/ on it, then NEARLY the same format (minus the username) can be installed via the legacy 'crontab -e' command (YOU MUST BE logged in as the user you want running the cron job):

 */20 * * * * /usr/bin/php -q /var/www/html/cron.php > /dev/null 2>&1

-SEE /DOCUMENTATION-ETC/CRON-PLUGINS-README.txt for creating your own custom cron plugins (custom code that runs during regularly-scheduled cron jobs)
+SEE /DOCUMENTATION-ETC/CRON-PLUGINS-README.txt for creating your own custom cron plugins (custom code that runs at the end of regularly-scheduled cron jobs)

 IMPORTANT CRON JOB NOTES: